sylvaincom/github_tutorial/README.md

   - Click on `Create pull request`.
 This will automatically open a web navigator.
 You can see that you are in `sylvaincom/github_lab` so you are trying to apply changes on the original GitHub repository, and not only yours.
 - On the automatically opened web navigator:
   - Click on `Create pull request`.
-  - Now, the owner of the GitHub repository (here, your teacher Sylvain) will have to accept your pull request by clicking on it then clicking on `Merge pull request` then `Confirm merge`.
-(Do not hesitate to let your teacher know that you created a PR so that he can manually merge it.)
+  - Now, the owner of the GitHub repository (here, your teacher with the `sylvaincom` GitHub handle) will have to accept your pull request.
+    - 💡 For information, if your PR looks good, the way the owner would do it is by clicking on your PR then clicking on `Merge pull request` then `Confirm merge`.
+    - Do not hesitate to let your teacher know that you created a PR so that he can manually merge it.
   - Once your pull request has been merged: you will see `Pull request succesfully merged and close`.
 Click on `Delete branch`.
 Indeed, you no longer need this branch.
+    - 💡 Note that you should not be able to delete a branch if this branch is currently opened.
+      - Close the repository from VS Code.
+      - On GitHub Desktop, switch to the `main` branch.
-(After merging a PR, you can also delete your fork, but do *not* delete your fork yet as we will use it in the second part of this lab.)
+    - 💡 After your PR has been merged, you can also delete your fork, but do *not* delete your fork yet as we will use it in the second part of this lab.
-    - (You can also delete a branch from GitHub Desktop.
-Right click on your branch `student_name`, then click on `Delete`, then confirm with `Delete`.)
+    - 💡 You can also delete a branch from GitHub Desktop.
+Right click on your branch `student_branch`, then click on `Delete`, then confirm with `Delete`.
+Same for your fork.
-  - (On GitHub Desktop, switch to the `main` branch, then click on `Fetch origin`.)
+  - On GitHub Desktop, once you are in the `main` branch, click on `Fetch origin`.
-  - You can check that your modifications have been applied by looking at the GitHub repository on the web navigator, on the `main` branch, and clicking on `students.txt`, thus at https://github.com/sylvaincom/github_lab/blob/main/students.txt.
+  - You can check that your modifications have been applied by looking at the original GitHub repository on the web navigator, on the `main` branch, and clicking on `students.txt`, thus at https://github.com/sylvaincom/github_lab/blob/main/students.txt.

 ## Doing an advanced PR with GitHub Actions (by using GitHub Desktop)

+- On GitHub Desktop:
-- From GitHub Desktop, create a branch called `student_name_assignment` (for example `paul_b_assignment`).
+  - Create a branch called `student_assignment_branch` (for example call it `paul_b_assignment` if your name is "Paul B.").
 Switch to this branch.
-Open in VS Code.
-Publish this branch (but do not create a pull request yet).
+  - Open in VS Code.
+  - Publish this branch (but do *not* create a pull request yet).
+- On VS Code:
-- From VS Code, open `numpy_question.py`.
+  - Open `numpy_question.py`.
   - Read the instructions at the beginning of `numpy_question.py`.
   - Modify `numpy_question.py` according to the instructions.
-  - Do *not* modify `test_numpy_question.py`.
-More generally, do *not* modify Python files that start with `test_`: as their name suggests, they perform the tests (checks) on your submitted code.
+  - ⚠️ Do *not* modify `test_numpy_question.py`. 💡 More generally, do *not* modify Python files that start with `test_`: as their name suggests, they perform the tests (checks) on your submitted code.
 - Create a pull request.
-- See if all tests have passed.
-If not, keep pushing to your branch (the same one) until the continuous integration (CI) system is green.
-Do *not* open a new pull request every time you push.
+- See if all tests have passed (✅).
+  - If not, if a check has failed (❌), keep pushing to your branch (*the same one*) until the continuous integration (CI) system is green (✅).
+  - ⚠️ Do *not* open a new pull request every time you push.
-- When `All tests have passed` (green), you are done.
-(The teacher will *not* merge your PR, or all students would have your correct answer.)
+- When `All tests have passed` (✅), you have finished this lab!
+  - 💡 The teacher will *not* merge your PR, or all students would have your correct answer.

 ## Some key take-aways

 - always know where you are
   - which virtual environment
   - which directory
-  - which GitHuub repository (the original repo or your fork)
+  - which GitHub repository (the original one or your fork)
   - in which branch you are

 ## About `git`